Adobe Express vs Canva — Which is Better?

 In terms of typefaces, both platforms give you access to a large number of them — especially Adobe Express, its premium plans letting you make use of 25,000+ Adobe fonts.

-Adobe doesn’t specify equivalent limits for Adobe Express, but its marketing material suggests that you can create as many as you like.
+Adobe doesn’t specify equivalent limits for Adobe Express, but its marketing material suggests that you can create as many as you like as long as you are on paid plan.
+Free plan users can’t make any brand kits in Adobe Express at all.

 Organizing work and collaboration